THE DIVINE SERVICE

 "Why don't you have any contemporary services or modern songs?"

 When we come together for church, Jesus promised He would be with us: "For where two or three are gathered in my name, there am I among them" (Matthew 18:20).
-He’s not with us in symbols or memories only; He’s truly present with us.
+He’s not with us in symbols or memories only; He’s genuinely present with us.

 Not only is Jesus with us, but He comes to serve us: "For even the Son of Man came not to be served but to serve, and give His life as a ransom for many" (Mark 10:45).
 And just as that’s true for His first coming, it’s true of His every coming.
 Whenever God is with us, He serves us.
-He forgives, blesses, comforts, washes, feeds, redeems, the sanctifies.
+He forgives, blesses, comforts, washes, feeds, redeems, he sanctifies.
 He does all of the work, and not us.
 If God ever needed something, we couldn’t help Him (see Psalm 50)!
 So, the main focus of the service, like in all facets of life, is not in giving anything to God but in receiving everything from Him.

 In church, we acknowledge all of God’s gifts.
 We thank Him for our daily bread, life, movement, and existence.
 Throughout the year, we thank Him for everything.
 But every Sunday, we thank God for one thing above all things—The bitter suffering, death, and resurrection of Jesus Christ for the forgiveness of our sins.
 This is the center of the Church, the center of our preaching.
 St. Paul says, "For I decided to know nothing among you except Jesus Christ and Him crucified" (1 Corinthians 2:2).
 Again, St. Paul says, "We preach Christ crucified" (1 Corinthians 1:23).
 Christ's death and resurrection is the chief topic of every sermon, hymn, and service!
-His death and resurrection is the Gift by which we have all other gifts, both spiritual and physical.
+His death and resurrection are the Gifts by which we have all other gifts, both spiritual and physical.
 So, not one Sunday passes by that we do not adore the Lord for what He did for us on the cross.
 Even more, we’re not simply remembering what He did.
 When we apprehend His Word through faith, we receive what He did.
 He imputes His righteousness to us through His Word.
-God is with us in church to forgive, console, and make us His own.
+God is with us in the church to forgive, console, and make us His own.

 Because God’s work in Christ is central to the church, we worship the way we do.
 The Bible brings Christ and His salvation to us (John 6:68; John 20:31; 1 John 5:13; 2 Timothy 3:16).
 We fill the service with Bible verses.
 The words of the service come straight from Holy Scripture: Invocation (Matthew 28), the Kyrie (Psalm 123; Luke 17), the Gloria in Excelsis (Luke 2), the Sanctus (Isaiah 6), the Agnus Dei (John 1), the Verba Domini (Matthew, Mark, Luke, 1 Corinthians), the Lord's Prayer (Matthew 6), the Nunc Dimittis (Luke 2), the Aaronic Benediction (Numbers 6).
 In addition to that, we also read from the Old Testament, the Psalms, the Epistles, and the Gospels every Sunday.